← Back to guides

 What EN 14511 test conditions are required, and how many test points?

-- Water inlet temperatures of 10, 40, and approximately 60–70 °C (the upper point should be just below the system’s maximum rated water temperature)
+The upper water inlet point should sit just below the system’s maximum rated water temperature.

 Are small systems eligible for commercial VEECs/ESCs?

-Systems with average heat pump capacity below 10 kW face significantly scaled-down incentives:
+Systems with average heat pump capacity below 10 kW face significantly reduced incentives.

 How long does the registration process take?